GameBridgeAI/ts_serialize/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and [DEVELOPMENT.md](DEVELOPMENT.md) for setting up an environment to submit pull requests to us.

 ## Versioning